 Don’t leave anything to chance

-After writing your server cover letter, avoid leaving things at an open end.
+After writing the cover letter, avoid leaving things at an open end.
 Instead, be confident enough and ask for an interview or follow-up at the end of your letter.

 Proofread your work